Servant-Cities/Transparency-and-explainability-for-algorithmic-decisions-at-work/README.md

 ## Structure of the repository

-The repository have been separated between two folders:
+The repository has been separated between two folders:
 * Design folder: To keep track of the different design iterations and enable transfer of the project trough a Figma import
 * App folder: The actual source code of the application, respecting the strcuture of Sveltekit v2.0.0